 The flower below was my first new one in the Far North.
 I’m calling it ‘John Prince’.
 And lots of other Nestlebrae flowers exist now too.

 At Nestlebrae near Helensville we sold palms, and did offer some less common species for collectors.
 My practical interest in planting palms continued in my new location near Kerikeri.
 But, from the end of 2011, Nestlebrae ceased to sell them.
+By the end of 2021, however, I was edging towards offering Date Palms (Phoenix dactylifera) for sale.
+They fit to a limited degree with the fruit tree selling speciality of this site.
+They provide an important fruit in international commerce, after all.
+They grow well in northern Aotearoa, even if we lack the heat to mature any fruit that set.

 We used to also sell quite a few ornamentals, but that also ended in December 2011.
 As plants become established at Nestlebrae in the north a few ornamentals, mostly ornamental bananas, became offered again.